 SAGE provides feedback on matters the Inquiry is considering, to ensure the voices of survivors are heard and recognised.

-SAGE complements existing survivor expertise within the Commission.
-It assists the Commission in strengthening relationships with survivors and ensuring that the processes for gathering information and hearing evidence reflects survivors’ needs.
+SAGE complements existing survivor expertise within the Royal Commission.
+It assists the Commission in strengthening relationships with survivors and ensuring the processes for gathering information and hearing evidence reflects survivors’ needs.
 It also provides guidance and support on engaging with survivors and their representative organisations.

-The role of SAGE does not diminish the rights of survivors and their representative groups to address the Commission directly on matters that are important to them.
+The role of SAGE does not diminish the rights of survivors and their representative groups to address the Royal Commission directly on matters that are important to them.

 SAGE members Tu Chapman, Jim Goodwin, Gary Williams, Frances Tagaloa, Keith Wiffin and Rupene Amato

-SAGE Members have been appointed to ensure diversity and representation across state and faith-based survivors, and for the skills and experience they bring to the role.
+SAGE members have been appointed to ensure diversity and representation across State and faith-based survivors, and for the skills and experience they bring to the role.

 The following are current members of SAGE: